-If you are a student and have any concern that you or someone else is experiencing discrimination and/or being mistreated in our community, whether by another student or by an employee of ASU, please reach out to the Dean of Students' Office, Student Advocacy Office located at your campus at: Office of Student Rights and Responsibilities.
+If you are a student and have any concern that you or someone else is experiencing discrimination and/or being mistreated in our community, whether by another student or by an employee of ASU, please reach out to the Dean of Students' Office, Student Advocacy Office located at your campus at the Office of Student Rights and Responsibilities.
 They are there to assist you.
 ASU also offers counseling to provide support.
 During business hours, area students can come to any of the four campus locations or call and ask to speak with a counselor.
-No appointment is necessary https://eoss.asu.edu/counseling.
-After hours/weekends or if you are experiencing a crisis call EMPACT’s 24-hour ASU-dedicated crisis hotline at: 480-921-1006.
+No appointment is necessary: https://eoss.asu.edu/counseling.
+After hours/weekends or if you are experiencing a crisis, call EMPACT’s 24-hour ASU-dedicated crisis hotline at: 480-921-1006.

 If your concerns involve discrimination based on sex, Title IX of the Education Amendments of 1972 protects individuals from this type of discrimination based in any educational program or activity operated by recipients of federal financial assistance.
 Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.

 Victims of sexual violence, sexual harassment, stalking and relationship violence are encouraged to seek support and report the incident.
-ASU has appointed a Title IX Coordinator to oversee ASU response to Title IX complaints, develop training and education programs/materials for faculty, staff, and students, as well as monitor trends and effectiveness of Title IX education efforts.
+ASU has appointed a Title IX Coordinator to oversee ASU response to Title IX complaints, develop training and education programs/materials for faculty, staff and students, and monitor trends and effectiveness of Title IX education efforts.

-To report an incident of concerning behavior or to reach out for support, that information is provided here.
-With that said, you can always start first with the Dean of Students' Office, Office of Student Rights and Responsibilities on each campus, they can direct you to the appropriate source.
+Information related to reporting an incident of concerning behavior or reaching out for support is provided here.
+With that said, you can always start first with the Dean of Students' Office, Office of Student Rights and Responsibilities on each campus.
+They can direct you to the appropriate source.